-Resources: Diabetes Australia in conjunction with Eli Lilly and Impotence Australia have released a publication on understanding the impact of diabetes on erectile dysfunction. - Treat ED: Diabetes Edition
+Resources: Diabetes Australia in conjunction with Eli Lilly and Impotence Australia have released a publication to help you understand the impact of diabetes on erectile dysfunction. - Treat ED: Diabetes Edition

 Sexual & reproductive health in women

-Women with poorly controlled diabetes are more likely to have frequent bouts of thrush (yeast infection).
-In most cases, keeping blood glucose levels under control will help.
+Women with diabetes that is not well managed are more likely to have frequent bouts of thrush (yeast infection).
+In most cases, keeping blood glucose levels within the target range will help.

 During periods or menopause, blood glucose levels may change.
 Women affected by this will need to adjust their treatment.
 Your doctor or Credentialled Diabetes Educator will help during these times.

 Sexual problems are the same as any other medical problem.
 You need to talk to your doctor about the strategies that will best suit you and your lifestyle.